Navigating Travel Bans and Visa Restrictions

 Earlier Travel Bans

 The United States has implemented travel and immigration bans on various groups of people throughout its history.
-Other examples include the following:
+Other examples include:

-- Chinese Exclusion Act (1882) - This law explicitly banned immigrant laborers from China and also placed travel restrictions on Chinese-Americans.
-It was repealed in 1943, but strict quotas on Chinese immigrants remained in place until 1968.
+- Chinese Exclusion Act (1882) — This law explicitly banned immigrant laborers from China and also placed travel restrictions on Chinese Americans.
+In 1943, the U.S. government repealed the law, but strict quotas on Chinese immigrants remained until 1968.

-- Immigration Act of 1903 - Anarchists and others considered to be "political extremists" were banned from entering the country following the 1901 assassination of President McKinley by an anarchist.
-The law also banned beggars, prostitute importers, and people with epilepsy.
+- Immigration Act of 1903 — Anarchists and others considered to be "political extremists" were banned from entering the country following the 1901 assassination of President William McKinley by an anarchist.
+The law also prohibited beggars, prostitute importers, and people with epilepsy.

-- Jewish Refugees During WWII - President Roosevelt severely limited the number of German Jews who could enter the United States during World War II.
+- Jewish refugees during WWII — President Franklin D. Roosevelt severely limited the number of German Jews who could enter the United States during World War II.
 He justified his decision by claiming that Nazi spies could hide among the refugees.

-- Iranians (1980) - Following the 1979 Iranian hostage crisis, in which 52 Americans were held hostage for more than a year, President Carter instituted a travel ban on Iranians.
+- Iranians (1980) — In the 1979 Iranian hostage crisis, Iran held more than 52 hostages for over a year.
+After this incident, President Jimmy Carter created a travel ban on Iranians.

-- HIV Positive Individuals - People who were HIV positive or living with AIDS were banned from entering the country in 1987 under President Reagan.
-The ban was lifted by President Obama (a process started by President Bush) in 2009.
+- HIV-positive people — People who were HIV positive or living with AIDS were banned from entering the country in 1987 under President Ronald Reagan.
+The President George W. Bush administration started the process of lifting the ban.
+Then, the Barack Obama administration ultimately lifted it in 2009.

 Note: All of the bans listed above have since expired or been overturned.